Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 If you are a member of multiple Amplify organizations, you may have to choose an organization.

-{{< alert title="Note" color="primary" >}}If you do not have a graphical environment, forward the display to an X11 server (Xming or similar tools) using the `export DISPLAY=myLaptop:0.0` command .{{< /alert >}}

-### Step 3: Run the agents' install procedure
+### Step 4: Run the agents' configure procedure

-Agents will be installed in the directory from where the CLI runs.
-You can install the agent from anywhere, but then you must transfer the agent and its configuration to the API Management system machine for the agent to operate correctly.
+Agents will be configured in the directory from where the CLI runs.
+You can configure the agent from anywhere, but then you must transfer the agent and its configuration to the API Management system machine for the agent to operate correctly.

+{{< alert title="Note" color="primary" >}}The configure procedure can configure a Discovery Agent and a Traceability agent at the same time.
+If you need multiple traceability agents, you are required to run the configuration procedure as many times as many Traceability agent you want to use.
+For instance if you have a cluster of 3 Gateways, you need 1 discovery agent and 3 traceability agents (one for each gateway).
+To configure all the agents, you will need to execute the configure procedure 3 times (first time for the discovery and traceability agents and 2 more times for the 2 other traceability agents).
+{{< /alert >}}

 ```shell
 axway central install agents